-Lanark Highlands (formerly Lanark Village)
+Lanark Highlands (formerly Village of Lanark)

-Situated on the Clyde River approximately 20 kilometres north of Perth on Highway 511, the potential for flooding in the Village is due to three major reasons:
+Situated on the Clyde River approximately 20 kilometres north of Perth on Highway 511, the potential for flooding in the village is due to three major reasons:

 - several buildings are located within the natural floodplain of the Clyde River